meltyourface/blank/posts/OtherworldGrotesques/Guide-to-Otherworld-Grotesque-Energy-Work-Exercises-for-Connection-Transformation/index.md

 **Complexity**: Advanced

-Astral Safety Note: Utilize your connection to the Grotesque Elemental Forces to maintain boundaries and personal power.
+**Astral Safety Note**: Utilize your connection to the Grotesque Elemental Forces to maintain boundaries and personal power.
 Strengthen your grounding and connection to your Self-Grotesque before each journey.
 Be prepared for unsettling discoveries and experiences.

 Series 3: Mastery of OtherworldGrotesque Energy Work